Milad Mohammadi: Akhmat Grozny

 On 6 February 2016 Mohammadi signed a contract with Russian Premier League club Terek Grozny until 2019.
 Milad made his debut for Terek Grozny as a substitute on 2 April 2016 in a 3–2 win over Anzhi Makhachkala.
 Mohammadi scored his first goal for Terek and his first ever professional league goal on 29 April 2017 in a 5–2 victory against Ural Yekaterinburg.
 After the 2016–17 season, he was named as one of the top 50 U23 Asian talents to watch for.

 On 27 May 2019, Akhmat confirmed that Mohammadi left the club as a free agent upon the expiration of his contract.

 Gent

 In July 2019 Mohammadi signed with Belgian club Gent.

+He was one of the key players of the team in many matches and had an acceptable defensive performance.
+Although he was effective in attack and was able to help the team with scoring important goals.

 AEK Athens

-On 17 September 2021, Mohammadi signed a three-year contract with Superleague Greece side AEK Athens after getting released from Gent on 25 August.
+On 17 September 2021, Mohammadi signed a three-year contract with Super League Greece side AEK Athens after getting released from Gent on 25 August.

+Adana Demirspor

+On January 26, 2024, Iranian international footballer Milad Mohammadi completed a transfer to Turkish club Adana Demirspor.
+The signing of the 2.5-year contract was announced by the club, solidifying Mohammadi's commitment to Adana Demirspor until the summer of 2026.
+The transfer was reported by various sports news outlets, including Footballi.

+The move came as part of Adana Demirspor's efforts to strengthen their squad for the upcoming seasons.
+Mohammadi's experience as a left-back and winger, coupled with his international experience with the Iranian national team, was seen as a valuable addition to the team's lineup.
+He left the club on 19 August 2024.

+Persepolis

+On 20 August 2024, Mohammadi joined Persian Gulf Pro League side Persepolis on a two-year deal.

 International career

 Mohammadi scored a goal during the 2016 AFC U-23 Championship.

-Carlos Queiroz invited Mohammadi to a national team camp in June 2015, making his debut against Uzbekistan in a friendly match on 11 June 2015 and was on the bench on 16 June 2015 in a World Cup qualifier against Turkmenistan.
+Carlos Queiroz invited Mohammadi to a national team camp in June 2015.
+He made his debut against Uzbekistan in a friendly match on 11 June 2015 and was on the bench on 16 June 2015 in a World Cup qualifier against Turkmenistan.

 He was named in Iran's squad for the 2018 FIFA World Cup in Russia, where he came to prominence when he tried and failed at an extravagant throw-in, in the 93rd minute while Iran were trailing 1–0 to Spain.